Who is it for?

 - au pairs.

-The paediatric first aid course is recognised by Ofsted for Early Years (EYFS) and meets Childcare Registration requirements.
+The paediatric first aid course is recommended for the Early Years Foundation Stage (EYFS) and meets Childcare Registration requirements.

 If you don't need first aid training for work reasons but would like to learn first aid for babies and children, our popular first aid for baby and child course is perfect for new and expectant parents, grandparents and carers.